 Manual Mortgage Underwriting

-Manually processing mortgage applications is labor-intensive.
-The mortgage lenders have to review the applicant’s credit report, job status, income, and savings by hand.
+The entire process of manually processing mortgage applications is labor-intensive.
+The approved lenders have to review the applicant’s credit report, job status, income, and savings by hand.

-From there the human underwriter verifies that all of the applicant’s data is completely documented before deciding whether to go ahead with the loan approval.
+From there the human underwriter verifies that all of the applicant’s data is completely documented before deciding whether to go ahead with the lending process.